GantMan/HuntClue/README.md

 # HuntClue
-There are two errors in this React Native app that stop it from working
+There are three errors in this React Native app that stop it from working

 Fix them